This new heavy-duty hangar allows American to greatly improve aircraft maintenance.

 American Airlines – the world’s largest airline – has enjoyed a productive partnership with FSB that stretches back to the 1950s.
 The latest project resulting from that partnership is creation of an overseas heavy maintenance hangar, to be located at the São Paulo-Guarulhos International Airport in São Paulo, Brazil.

-The project is an expansion of the airline’s existing ramp maintenance capabilities, and will allow them to take significant advantage of the lengthy time aircraft spend on the ground between overseas flights.
+The project is an expansion of the airline’s existing ramp maintenance capabilities, and will allow it to take significant advantage of the lengthy time aircraft spend on the ground between overseas flights.
 The twin-bay wide-body hangar will house the airline’s Boeing 777-300ER aircraft, which are the largest twin-jet aircraft in use today and consequently feature the biggest diameter turbofan engines of any commercial airliner.
 The new hangar will provide a state-of-the-art environment in which extensive heavy maintenance can be performed, up to and including engine and landing gear replacements.

 Multiple other specialized support functions are incorporated into the hangar design; areas which will allow staff to perform maintenance and repairs on the airline’s ground service equipment and store parts for equipment and aircraft.
 An employee training facility is also incorporated into the design.